melezhik/sparrow/README.md

 *sparrow plg install $plugin_name*

-Swat plugin is distributed swat test suite. one could install it and then run ( see check_site action ).
+Swat plugin is distributed swat test suite.

+One could install it and then run ( see check_site action ).

     sparrow plg list
     sparrow plg install nginx